 Junior Achievement volunteers come from diverse age groups, backgrounds, and occupations.
 Business professionals, senior citizens, retirees, parents and college students all take time out of their busy schedules to teach kids how business works.
 Diverse experiences and perspectives are an asset in the classroom.
 When volunteers draw upon their own personal experiences, they bring credibility to the information—and new perspectives into the classroom.

-Junior Achievement is in over 700 classrooms at 72 schools—public and parochial—throughout Lancaster County.
+Junior Achievement is in over 1,000 classrooms at more than 90 schools—public and parochial—throughout Lincoln.
 JA staff will work with you to find a school and classroom that is convenient for your busy lifestyle—whether that is near your office or in your own neighborhood.

 Research says that the greatest predictor of student achievement is not economic or social status, but rather the extent to which parents become involved in their children’s education.
 Junior Achievement enables you to spend an additional 35-60 minutes with your child each week and to familiarize yourself with his or her teacher and classmates.
 With JA, you will serve as a role model—not just to your child, but to your child’s peers too.

 Junior Achievement is a not-for-profit organization that raises revenue from corporations, foundations, individuals and fundraising events.